 Fender American Special Stratocaster

 If you’ve played for more than a few months, you’re already acquainted with the Fender Stratocaster.
 In previous articles, we’ve gone through the Squier and G&L Stratocasters.
 Now, the American Special is the flagship guitar that they’ve all been modeled after, this is the original.
+It's probably the most versatile electric guitar of all time.
+In my opinion, it is the best Fender under $1000.

 This guitar is the reason why Fender became Fender.
 With a great look and a versatile tone, there is a reason this has been the best-selling electric guitar for decades.
 Fender Strats come with an alder body with a maple neck and fret board.
 They come in many different color ways.
 Reviewers love the 3 Fender Texas Special Single-coil pickups and the set up upon delivery.
 This is a guitar any player can’t wait to get their hands on.
+The American special strat and tele are two of the best American made electric guitars under $1000.

 Fender American Special Telecaster